-Action Intent Principle Success measure Finance & funding Responsibility source Lead Partners SA3.1.4 Council will continually improve its pest animal program and evaluate its impact, effectiveness, value and efficiency.
+Action Intent Principle Success measure SA3.1.4 Council will continually improve its pest animal program and evaluate its impact, effectiveness, value and efficiency.
 Council will measure the success of its targeted pest animal program against its stated primary objective: to reduce the negative impacts of pest animals.
 Council will: • monitor, evaluate and report on program outcomes annually by January each financial year to align with the operational budget process • seek feedback from public and private land managers on the relative success of the program and how to enhance the program • keep abreast of advancements in pest animal management technologies for consideration • use evaluation findings to identify gaps in the program design and inform future design • communicate the program's achievements and challenges to public and private land managers • undertake a full review of the Plan nearing the end of the five (5) year period.
 Asset based protection The Council program efficiently and effectively contributes to reduced pest animal impacts, remains current and aligned with best practice.
-In house Council Objective 3.2 Support pest a animal research and development SA3.2.1 Investigate opportunities to partner and/or support research and development that identifies more effective and efficient pest animal control methods.
+In h Objective 3.2 Support pest a animal research and development • SA3.2.1 Investigate opportunities to partner and/or support research and development that identifies more effective and efficient pest animal control methods.
 Support opportunities to trial new technologies that seek to eradicate or minimise the impacts of pest animals.
 For example, under the Cane Toad Challenge program, the University of Queensland is investigating the effectiveness of trapping cane toad tadpoles using the pheromone extracted from adult toads.
 DPI Vertebrate Pest Research Unit is scoping a major large scale research and management project on free-ranging dogs (wild dogs), fox and feral cat in the North East of NSW.
 Eradication, asset based protection Pest animal management is continually improved by current research and development.
-In house Council NCLLS NPWS DPI LALCs LGAs Research institutions Universities Private land managers
+In h